chaplin89/uSerializer/README.md

   * [Benchmark](#benchmark)

 ## Features
-* **Performance** It's capable of generating ad-hoc assemblies for serialization.
-This will provide an overall good performance.
-* **Control** It allows a very precise control on the binary format that the serializator supports.
-* **Extensibility** The library on its own provide some support for basic binary formats but you can integrate the support for a custom binary format in different ways.
-The library provie some facilities to do this directly in IL or other higher-level languages.
+* **Performance** Serialization and deserialization rely 100% on custom CIL code generated on-the-fly.
+* **Extensibility** The library comes with a series of "backends" and a builder, that put pieces togheter.
+Say you want to build an XML serializer, you can do that by implementing the appropriate backend.
 * **Versioning** It allow support for serializing/deserializing different version of the same structure.

 ## How to use